 As of April 2020, there are just over twenty titles that arrive with ray tracing, and only a few of them are new AAA games.

 Now, we don’t mean to say that real-time ray tracing is a gimmick, even though it might seem that way right now.
-Quite the contrary, it is an important advancement that will greatly enhance video game graphics in the years to come, but at the moment, the hardware just isn’t powerful enough and developers aren’t making full use of the feature yet.
+Quite the contrary, it is an important advancement that will significantly enhance video game graphics in the years to come.
+Still, at the moment, the hardware just isn’t powerful enough, and developers aren’t making full use of the feature yet.

 What Are Tensor Cores?